COVID-19 Safety Plan

 - We have identified rules and guidelines for how workers should conduct themselves.

-- We have processes for cleaning instructions, delivery services, growler fills, COVID precautions behind the bar, in the tasting room, in the kitchen, in the brewhouse and staff room.
+- We have written processes for cleaning instructions, delivery services, growler fills, COVID precautions behind the bar, in the tasting room, in the kitchen, in the brewhouse and staff room.
+These are located in a binder under the bar for all staff to refer to.

 - We have clearly communicated these rules and guidelines to workers through a combination of training and signage.

-- We have posted signage around the tasting room about- distancing/illness.
+- We have posted signage around the tasting room about- distancing/illness/ occupancy limits

-- We have developed enhanced cleaning checklists for staff.
+- We have developed enhanced cleaning checklists for staff to follow and document each shift.

 Fourth level protection: Using masks (optional measure in addition to other control measures)